CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Character, Creature

 The target of this condition is on the verge of death and retains no sensory knowledge of anything.
 One minute after entering the dying condition, the target dies (gaining the [dead]({{< ref "#dead" >}}) condition and losing the dying condition).
-If a character starts using the stabilize portion of the [medical training#]({{< ref "/rules/skills/#medical-training" >}}) skill on the target, the dying count freezes at its current number.
-If stabilize is completed, the target loses the dying condition and gains the [unconscious]({{< ref "#unconscious" >}}) condition with 1 HP.
-If the target is healed, they lose the dying condition immediately and are conscious.
+If a character starts using the [medical training#]({{< ref "/rules/skills/#medical-training" >}}) skill on the target, the dying count freezes at its current number.
+If target is stabilized, it loses the dying condition and gains the [unconscious]({{< ref "#unconscious" >}}) condition with 1 body.
+If the target is healed, they lose the dying condition immediately and is conscious.

 ## Elemental (Fire, Ice, Stone, Lightning)